Chris Hughes (TV personality): Career

 As part of Chris & Kem, he charted at number 15 on the UK Singles Chart with the song "Little Bit Leave It".

-A year later, he starred in a reality series with his then girlfriend Olivia Attwood, Chris and Olivia: Crackin' On.
-In the same year, he signed on for a game show, You Vs. Chris & Kem.
+In 2018, he starred alongside Attwood in the reality series Chris and Olivia: Crackin' On.
+In the same year, he co-starred in the game show, You Vs. Chris & Kem.
+The series ran for two seasons until 2019.
 His debut book, My Life Story: You Bantering Me, was also published.
-In the same year, he was named as the brand ambassador for Coral's Champions Club.
-In 2019, he starred in the BBC Three documentary Me, My Brother And Our Balls.
+He was also named as the brand ambassador for Coral's Champions Club.

+In November 2018, Hughes took a live testicular exam on This Morning, to raise awareness of testicular cancer, during which he revealed that he had undergone several operations after discovering a varicocele at age 14.
+In January 2019, his brother Ben was diagnosed with testicular cancer after checking himself following Hughes's television appearance.
+Later that year, Hughes starred alongside his brother in the BBC Three documentary Me, My Brother And Our Balls, which explored male fertility and testicular cancer.

-From 2019, he has presented live horse racing coverage with ITV Racing.
+From 2019 to 2025, he presented live horse racing coverage with ITV Racing.

-From 2021 he has presented BBC Sport coverage of The Hundred cricket tournament.
+From 2021 to 2025, he presented BBC Sport coverage of The Hundred cricket tournament.